TreeFrogTinkerer/my-quake-shakes/README.md

 This tool downloads and processes raw seismic data, processes it to calculate the local magnitude, then packages it in an ics calendar file for easy viewing in any calendar application.
 My focus was putting it into a Home Assistant dashboard which is easy enough using the "Remote Calendar" integration and an Atomic Calendar Revive card.

-🎯: Displays the official magnitude from the USGS website 🫨: Displays the local magnitude at the listed station(s)

 > [!IMPORTANT]
 > And to be **VERY** clear -- all the hard stuff in this project was done by others.
 Not me.
 All I did was make a wrapper to put around it and to publish the data in a way I found useful: a calendar view.